unknownpvp/academic-kickstart/content/project/index.md

   image: ""
 ---

 Searching for the next exciting game to play?
-Looking through lists of games and can't find what you want to play takes alot of time and effort.
-With this app, a list of metacritic video game reviews will be displayed on a query search.
-Gamers will be able to read video game reviews and distiguish recommendations to noteworthy games.
+Looking through lists of games and can't find what you want to play takes a lot of time and effort.
+With this app, a list of Metacritic video game reviews will be displayed on a query search.
+Gamers will be able to read video game reviews and distinguish recommendations to noteworthy games.